digitalinteraction/deconf-ui-toolkit/README.md

 - "story" snippet for setting up stories
 - `@/story-utils` for util functions in stories
 - prefer verbosity in stories so they are self-enclosed
+- don't use `Vue.extend` because it ends up with a different global `vue` which has different routes.

 > WIP